: Engage in highly indulgent self-insertion into story.

 - Peter also shares obsessions with Seth, like Star Wars and Star Trek.

-- As a strange use of the trope, Seth Green's character Chris has twice been used as an Author Avatar, when Robot Chicken was mentioned on Family Guy.
+- As a strange use of the trope, Seth Green's character Chris has been used as an Author Avatar whenever Robot Chicken is mentioned on Family Guy.

 - According to Craig McCracken, his mother noticed how similar Mac is to Craig as a child, making him an unintentional Author Avatar.